apple/password-manager-resources/README.md

 ### Websites Where 2FA Code is Appended to Password

 The file [`quirks/websites-that-append-2fa-to-password.json`](quirks/websites-that-append-2fa-to-password.json) contains a JSON array of domains which use a two-factor authentication scheme where the user must append a generated code to their password when signing in.
-This list of websites could be used to prevent auto-submission of signin forms, allowing the user to append the 2FA code without frustration.
+This list of websites could be used to prevent auto-submission of sign-in forms, allowing the user to append the 2FA code without frustration.
 It can also be used to suppress prompting to update a saved password when the submitted password is prefixed by the already-stored password.

+### Websites That Ask for Credentials for Other Services When Embedded as Third-party

+The file [`quirks/websites-that-ask-for-credentials-for-other-services-when-embedded-as-third-party.json`](websites-that-ask-for-credentials-for-other-services-when-embedded-as-third-party.json) contains a JSON array of domains that, when embedded as a third party, are known to ask for credentials for other services.
+For example, some payment processors conduct transactions by being embedded in an `<iframe>` on a website.
+These payment processors may ask for banking credentials directly, without using OAuth.

+A password manager may wish to not offer to save a new password submitted in such an `<iframe>`, because the credentials are likely to not be for the service itself.

 ## Contributing